 Tax Planning and Preparation.
-Clients may be offered tax planning and preparation services through FCA's affiliated entity, Tutum Strategies, LLC, or through an entity associated with an FCA Advisor.
-In the event that the Client engages any of these entities for their services, the advisor and/or FCA will benefit from that engagement, which causes a conflict of interest.
-The Client retains absolute discretion over all such engagement and always has the right to accept or reject any recommendation made by FCA or its representatives or any affiliated entities.
+Clients may be offered tax planning and preparation services through Fortis' affiliated entity, Tutum Strategies, LLC, or through an entity associated with an Advisor.
+In the event that the Client engages any of these entities for their services, the advisor and/or Fortis will benefit from that engagement, which causes a conflict of interest.
+The Client retains absolute discretion over all such engagement and always has the right to accept or reject any recommendation made by Fortis or its representatives or any affiliated entities.
 In addition, these services may or may not be bundled along with the asset management pricing or financial plan pricing.
-Please discuss with your FCA Advisor regarding services provided.
+Please discuss with your Advisor regarding services provided.